 ]]>

-https://listorati.com/10-accidental-inventions-that-changed-the-world/feed/ 0 12374
+https://listorati.com/10-accidental-inventions-that-shaped-everyday-modern-life/feed/ 0 12374

-10 Life-Changing Inventions That Were Discovered By Accident https://listorati.com/10-life-changing-inventions-that-were-discovered-by-accident/ https://listorati.com/10-life-changing-inventions-that-were-discovered-by-accident/#respond Thu, 04 Jan 2024 19:13:15 +0000 https://listorati.com/10-life-changing-inventions-that-were-discovered-by-accident/
+10 Life Changing Inventions Discovered by Accident https://listorati.com/10-life-changing-inventions-discovered-by-accident/ https://listorati.com/10-life-changing-inventions-discovered-by-accident/#respond Thu, 04 Jan 2024 19:13:15 +0000 https://listorati.com/10-life-changing-inventions-that-were-discovered-by-accident/

 Have you ever wondered how somebody came up with an idea?
-For example, how did somebody ever think of making an X-ray machine or a microwave oven?
+For example, how did somebody ever think of making an X‑ray machine or a microwave oven?
 By accident, that’s how!
+Here are 10 life changing inventions that were discovered by accident, each one reshaping everyday life in surprising ways.

 10 Fireworks

 Some 2,000 years ago in a Chinese kitchen, a cook made one of the oldest accidental discoveries known to man when he mixed sulfur, saltpeter (potassium nitrile), and charcoal over a fire.
 Let’s just say combustion ensued.
-What the cook was thinking, or whether or not he made it to work the next day, is not known, but the he’d just made a discovery that would change the history of the world forever.
+What the cook was thinking, or whether or not he made it to work the next day, is not known, but he’d just made a discovery that would change the history of the world forever.
 The ancient Chinese called it “fire chemical” and quickly learned that when they compressed the concoction, such as inside a piece of bamboo, it exploded.
 Thus, the firecracker was born.

 Firecrackers became very common and were used during important events, such as weddings and funerals, all over the country.
-The Chinese believed that the retort, or bang, from the firecracker, kept evil spirits away from the ceremony.
-They would eventually learn through experimentation that they could produce thrust that would propel the bamboo container through the air, instead of exploding instantly, and soon, the solid-fuel rocket was invented.
+The Chinese believed that the retort, or bang, from the firecracker kept evil spirits away from the ceremony.
+They would eventually learn through experimentation that they could produce thrust that would propel the bamboo container through the air, instead of exploding instantly, and soon, the solid‑fuel rocket was invented.
 They put the two together, firecrackers and rockets, and fireworks were born.

 Historians tell us that Marco Polo brought fireworks from China and introduced them to people in regions of the Middle East.
 From there, they made it to England, where interest in fireworks was strictly to weaponize them.
 Although the English are credited for devising the standard recipe for black powder still in use today, it was the Italians who turned the making of fireworks into an art form, with the use of multiple colors and choreographed firework displays.
 Needless to say, the Italians’ celebrations got louder and more colorful as they experimented with different chemical combinations that would produce different colors when burned.
 However, none of it would have been possible if not for the accidental discovery of “fire chemical” by a 2,000‑year‑old Chinese cook.
 (What the heck was he making, anyway?)